hum/vcat/README.md

 # vcat

 Vcat is a CLI tool to save YouTube video transcriptions without the need of an API key.
 Just like [cat(1)](https://man7.org/linux/man-pages/man1/cat.1.html), but for YouTube videos.
-The implementation is very simple and does not handle any edgecases right now.
+The implementation does not handle many edgecases right now.

 ## Usage